GeekTrainer/learn-typescript/m07-working-external-libraries/includes/3-exercise-export-import-module-components.md

     }
     ```

-1. Create a second file called **greetings-utilities_module.ts** and then move the second `returnGreeting` function and the `getLength` function from **module07_exercise.ts** into it.
-(This eliminates the naming conflict that you had with both `returnGreeting` functions were in the same file.)
+1. Create a second file called **greetings-utilities_module.ts** and then add the following two functions, `returnGreeting` and `getLength`, to the new file.
 Add `export` before the `returnGreeting` function so it is available to other modules.
 It is not necessary to export the `getLength` function because it is only used within the scope of the module.

     ```typescript
     export function returnGreeting (greeting: string) {